IUDataStructuresCourse/course-web-page-fall-2022/lectures/Aug-24.md

 ```

 Now that we've identified a loop invariant, we need to check that it
-really is an appropriate loop invarient for this algorithm.
+really is an appropriate loop invariant for this algorithm.

 1. show that the loop invariant is true before the start of the loop
 2. show that the loop invariant is true at the end of the loop body,